 Lee A. Schneider

-Global General Counsel, Block.one
+General Counsel, Block.one

-Lee A. Schneider serves as Global General Counsel for Block.one, with responsibility for all of the company's legal affairs including its proactive regulatory and compliance initiatives.
+Lee serves as General Counsel for Block.one, with responsibility for all of the company's legal affairs including its proactive regulatory and compliance initiatives.
 He led the blockchain practices at two major international firms, most recently McDermott Will & Emery.
 While at McDermott, he led both the Fintech and broker dealer practices.

 Schneider has been recognized as one of the leading voices in blockchain-related regulation and compliance, and has played a role in structuring several of the largest and most successful blockchain-related projects.